gpeterson2/JWPCE-dictionary-entry-to-Anki-csv-converter/readme.rst

 Testing
 -------

-If the tests look strange it is because rather than using the conventional python unittest framework these were instead designed for use with py.test.
+While conventional python unit testing uses "self.assert" I find this to be verbose for simple cases, so instead use assert unless there is a reason not to like with "assertRaises".

-**NOTE** This was done for faster feedback, but I intend to implement standard tests in the future.
+This uses py.test as the test runner.
+Nose should still work, but will require extra effort to get things like coverage in place.

 To install py.test run::